SodiumNickel/hearthgrid/README.md

 # HearthGrid

-A daily Hearthstone puzzle game, inspired by PokeDoku and HoopGrids.
+A daily Hearthstone puzzle game inspired by PokeDoku and HoopGrids.